public-release-20260715-005

 Current public record freshness and review state.

-Pontificia Universidad Católica de Chile (UC) currently has 5 source-backed claim records and 2 official source attributions.
-Latest tracked changed date: May 14, 2026.
-No tracker diff rows are recorded in the latest public release.
+Pontificia Universidad Católica de Chile (UC) currently has 6 source-backed claim records and 3 official source attributions.
+Latest tracked changed date: Jul 16, 2026.
+Latest tracker diff: 0 comparable policy-text changes, 1 newly extracted claims, 0 source snapshot changes.

 This tracker is not legal advice, not academic integrity advice, and not an official university statement unless a linked source is the university's own official page.